Book Now

 What type of helicopter is used, and how many passengers are there?

-The helicopters used for Everest Base Camp Helicopter Tours can vary based on the operator and availability.
+The helicopters used for Everest Base Camp helicopter tours can vary based on the operator and availability.
 However, the most commonly used helicopter model for such tours is the Eurocopter AS350 B3, also known as the Airbus H125.
 This helicopter is preferred for its high-altitude performance, maneuverability, and reliability in the challenging terrain of the Himalayas.

 The Eurocopter AS350 B3 can accommodate a total of five passengers, including the pilot.
 It features a seating configuration where passengers sit next to each other, typically in a 2-3 layout, allowing everyone to have window views of the stunning mountain scenery during the flight.
 The helicopter has large windows that offer excellent visibility, ensuring passengers can enjoy the panoramic views of the Himalayas.